-Securing Help for Fresno Motorcycle Accident Victims
+A Free Consultation for Fresno Motorcycle Accident Victims

 If you or a loved one is hurt in a motorcycle accident due to the carelessness of a driver don’t feel you are alone.
 You’ll eventually be facing that driver’s car insurance adjusters and you should have someone with experience in holding them accountable on your side.

 Martin Gasparian fights for the rights of injured motorcyclists and seeks to protect them from the unfair treatment insurance companies often subject them to.
 Contact Mr. Gasparian for a free strategy session on your case.
 If he can’t help you secure more in compensation, he’ll let you know.
 If he can and you agree to let him represent your case, Mr. Gasparian won’t get paid unless he wins compensation for you.